urbit/developers.urbit.org/content/reference/additional/auth-server/scry.md

 Make a [`proof`](/reference/additional/auth-server/types#proof) for the given [`turf`](/reference/additional/auth-server/types#turf) (domain).
 This is put in a [`manifest`](/reference/additional/auth-server/types#manifest) and published at `<domain>/.well-known/appspecific/org.urbit.auth.json`.
-Auth uses it to validate requests.
+Auth Client uses it to validate requests.

 #### Returns